CharlottePortenseigne/data-operations-portfolio/ecommerce-sql-analysis/README.md

 - 2020-01 → **1,093.84**
 - 2020-02 → **1,264.07**

-👉 This means that **only ~1 in 27 users converts**, despite consistent user activity.

 ---

 ## 🔍 Key Insights

-### 🧭 Funnel Performance
+### 📊 Funnel Performance
-Out of 3,946 users who view products, only 948 add items to cart and 144 complete a purchase.

-👉 This represents:
+There are major drop-offs at each stage:

-- ~76% drop-off from view → cart
+- ~76% drop from view → cart
-- ~85% drop-off from cart → purchase
+- ~85% drop from cart → purchase

-👉 This shows that user intent decreases significantly at each stage of the funnel.
+👉 Only a small proportion of users complete the full journey.

 ---

 ### 👤 User Behavior
-Session-level analysis shows that sessions with **1 interaction do not convert**, while sessions with **3–4 interactions show the highest conversion rates**.
+Sessions with more interactions show higher conversion.

+👉 Users typically:
+- explore
+- compare
+- return

-👉 This indicates that users require multiple touchpoints before purchasing.
+before purchasing.

 ---

-### 💰 Revenue & Conversion
+### 💰 Revenue Efficiency
-Total revenue is **8,361.89**, generated from only **144 purchases**.
+Revenue (8,361.89) is generated from only 144 purchases.

-👉 Average revenue per purchase is relatively high, meaning:
-- each conversion has strong value
+👉 This means each conversion has significant value.
-- improving conversion rate could significantly increase revenue

 ---

-### 🏷️ Brand & Product Patterns
+### 🏷️ Brand Influence
-A small number of brands (e.g., Irisk, Runail) account for a large share of purchases.
+A small number of brands dominate purchase activity.

-👉 This suggests that:
-- users rely on familiar or trusted brands
-- brand perception plays a role in conversion
+👉 Suggests that trust and familiarity influence decisions.

 ---

 ### 🛒 Cart Friction
-With 948 users adding items to cart but only 144 completing a purchase:
+- 948 users add to cart
+- only 144 purchase

-👉 ~804 users abandon before purchase
+👉 ~804 users drop before completing purchase.

-👉 This indicates strong hesitation at the final stage of the funnel.

 ---

-### ⏱️ Time-Based Trends
+### ⏱️ Time Trends
-Revenue decreases from **2,425.44 in October** to **1,093.84 in January**, before slightly recovering.
+Revenue fluctuates without consistent growth.

-👉 This suggests fluctuations in performance rather than consistent growth.
+👉 Suggests variability in performance over time.

 ---

+## ⚠️ Core Business Diagnosis

+The analysis reveals a clear gap between user activity and conversion:

+- 3,946 users view products
+- only 144 complete a purchase

+👉 The business faces an **intent-to-conversion gap**, where users engage but do not reach sufficient confidence to purchase.

+---

 ## 🧠 Behavioral Interpretation

-Conversion reflects a decision-making process where users:
+Conversion reflects a multi-step decision-making process.

+Users:
 - explore products
 - compare options
 - hesitate before committing

-👉 The drop from 3,946 viewers to 144 buyers suggests that most users do not reach sufficient confidence to purchase.
+👉 The large drop-off indicates that most users do not reach sufficient confidence to purchase.

 ---

 ## 🤝 CRM & Customer Journey Perspective

-Users who:
-- view products
-- add items to cart
-- interact multiple times

-represent strong purchase intent, even if they do not convert immediately.
+Non-converting users still represent strong intent signals.

-👉 With 804 abandoned cart users, there is significant opportunity for:
+With ~804 abandoned cart users, there is significant opportunity for:

 - retargeting
 - cart recovery
 - follow-up engagement

 ---

-## 🧠 Personal Approach
+## 🧠 Personal Approach (Data × Behavior × CRM)

-My approach combines:
+This project reflects my approach to combining:

-- SQL-based data analysis
+- data analysis (SQL)
-- marketing and e-commerce reasoning
+- marketing thinking
-- CRM and customer journey thinking
+- customer behavior understanding
-- behavioral interpretation

-With a background in linguistics and data science, I interpret user actions not only as data points, but as signals of:
+With a background in linguistics, I analyze user actions not only as data points, but as signals of:

 - decision-making
 - perception of value
 - hesitation and trust